stevebauman/translation/README.md

 ## Description

-Translation is a database driven, automatic translator for Laravel 4 / 5.
+Translation is a developer friendly, database driven, automatic translator for Laravel 4 / 5.
 Wouldn't it be nice to just write text regularly on your application and have it automatically translated, added to the database, and cached at runtime?
 Take this for example:

 Controller: